Fact-checked by the CapitalLendingNews editorial team

 Your credit score is the single biggest factor determining which channel is right for you.
 Digital banks favor strong credit profiles; peer to peer lending platforms are structured to serve a broader range of borrowers.

 Borrowers with FICO scores above 720 will typically get faster approvals and lower rates at digital banks.
-Those with scores between 580 and 659 — categorized as “fair” credit by the major bureaus Experian, Equifax, and TransUnion — often find P2P platforms their most viable option.
-Platforms like Upstart explicitly market to near-prime borrowers by using alternative data in their underwriting models.
+Those with scores between 580 and 659, categorized as “fair” credit by the major bureaus Experian, Equifax, and TransUnion, often find P2P platforms their most viable option.
+Upstart explicitly markets to near-prime borrowers by using alternative data in its underwriting models, including education history and employment patterns.

 If you’re unsure how to assess your options without triggering hard credit inquiries, our piece on how to compare digital loan offers without hurting your credit score explains how to use soft-pull pre-qualification tools on both P2P and digital bank platforms.